AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-headless/developer/access-your-content.md

     * The REST API can be used for CR(u)D operations.
 -->

-## Fragmentos de conteúdo para uso com a API GraphQL da AEM {#content-fragments-use-with-aem-graphql-api}
+## Fragmentos de conteúdo para uso com a API GraphQL do AEM {#content-fragments-use-with-aem-graphql-api}

 Os Fragmentos de conteúdo podem ser usados como base para GraphQL para AEM schemas e consultas como: